TankaJahari/cyclistic.charliesun/README.md

 ## Data Sources, Data Cleaning, and Manipulation

- Our data [click here for source](https://divvy-tripdata.s3.amazonaws.com/index.html) comes directly from the primary source: Cyclistic Bikeshare services (Divvy).
+ Our data [source](https://divvy-tripdata.s3.amazonaws.com/index.html) comes directly from the primary source: Cyclistic Bikeshare services (Divvy).
 The data is open and made available to use by [this license agreement](https://divvybikes.com/data-license-agreement).
 It comes in the form of 12 .csv files, one for each month of 2023.

   I chose to use SQL in BigQuery to gather, clean, and analyze our data.
 Because of the quantity of data (nearly 6 million rows with 13 columns), a spreadsheet tool would be quite unwieldy to use for this task.